boazbk/tcs/lec_08a_restricted_models.md

 ::: { .pause }
 Our treatment of automata in this book is quite brief.
 If you find this definition confusing, there are plenty of resources that help you get more comfortable with DFA's.
 In particular, Chapter 1 of Sipser's book [@SipserBook] contains an excellent exposition of this material.
-There are also many websites with online simulators for automata, as well as translators from regular expressions to automata and vice versa.
+There are also many websites with online simulators for automata, as well as translators from regular expressions to automata and vice versa (see for example [here](http://ivanzuzak.info/noam/webapps/fsm2regex/) and [here](https://cyberzhg.github.io/toolbox/nfa2dfa)).

 Sipser defines a DFAs as a five-tuple $(Q,\Sigma,\delta,q_0,F)$ where $Q$ is the set of states, $\Sigma$ is the alphabet, $\delta$ is the transition function, $q_0$ is the initial state, and $F$ is the set of accepting states.
 In this book the set of states is always of the form $Q=\{0,\ldots,C-1 \}$ and the initial state is always $q_0 = 0$, but this makes no difference to the computational power of these models.
 Also, we restrict our attention to the case that the alphabet $\Sigma$ is equal to $\{0,1\}$.